deniseb89/100-days-of-code/log.md

 **Today's Progress**: I finished chapter 2 of the Bash Guide.

 **Thoughts**: Whew, commands are a lot more involved than I realized.
 I learned about writing file directions outputs to a file, and how to send multiple streams to the same file.

+## Day 4: Tuesday, September 4

+**Today's Progress**: I started chapter 3 of the Bash Guide.

+**Thoughts**: This chapter is about variables and expansions.
+I also learned a lot about Bash's version of regular expressions, glob patterns, and parameter expansions.